angt/secret/README.md

 If you don't use `bash` but still want completion, run `secret agent bash` or (much better) send a PR to add support for your shiny shell :)

-Finally, if you want to generate TOTP tokens go check out [totp](https://github.com/angt/totp).
-You can also use the [totp branch](https://github.com/angt/secret/tree/totp).

 ---
 For feature requests and bug reports,